 We will let you know if the incident is covered under the terms of your policy and if we require any further information or documentation from you.

 We understand this will be a stressful time for you and so we will endeavour to deal with your claim as quickly as possible.

 If you have been involved in an accident with another vehicle, the other driver may dispute your version of events.
 This could mean that we need to carry out further investigations.
-Any further investigations into liability should not delay us in dealing with the damage to your vehicle (if this is covered by your policy).
-However, it may mean that we are unable to allow your no claims bonus until such time as we have satisfied ourselves who is responsible for the accident.
+Any further investigations into liability should not delay us in dealing with the damage to your vehicle, if this is covered by your policy.
+However, it may mean that we are unable to allow your no claims discount until such time as we have satisfied ourselves who is responsible for the accident.

 When you report an accident, we give careful consideration to the information you provide and we aim to give you an early indication of the likely outcome.